 I wrote "The Train" to try to explain it all.
 The confusion, the heart break, the frustration.
 The train metaphor started off almost as an inside joke as I tried to explain to the guy what it felt like to be anxious, and before I knew it, the anxiety I had tried to explain was manifesting itself in this weird and upside-down relationship.

 This is one of my only songs I've ever opened back up after finishing it.
-The original version didn't have this bridge or final chorus.
-Because I didn't really understand what I was doing because I had only ever seen and been in conventional relationships, which this wasn't.
+The original version didn't have the bridge or final chorus.
+I didn't really understand what I was doing because I had only ever seen and been in conventional relationships, which this wasn't.

 And that's the problem with unconventionality.
 There are no rules.
 You don't have to obey standard relationship etiquette; you can just quit when you want to because there are no promises to uphold.

 I love this song, and I'm so appreciative of all the positive feedback I've been getting, both in person and through social media.
 Thank you so much!
-And if you haven't seen I entered this song in a competition to win money so I can record new music (like this song).
-So I've put a link down at the bottom where you can vote and support your girl.
+And if you haven't seen, I entered this song in a competition, so I've put a link down at the bottom where you can vote and support your girl.